 The biggest way to avoid being scammed is to do ample research on the teaching market in the country where you will be working.

 The biggest way to avoid being scammed is to do ample research on the teaching market in the country where you will be working.
 Find out the average teaching salary, working hours, and visa requirements.
-Once you know what to expect you’ll be able to spot the ESL scams from a mile away.
-We have all of this information listed in our various guides on Go Overseas.
+Once you know what to expect, you’ll be able to spot the ESL scams from a mile away.

-Is someone offering you double the average salary for half the normal working hours?
+Is someone offering you double the average salary, for half the normal working hours?
 It’s probably a scam.
-Does the country require a teaching certification but your prospective employer doesn’t care you only have a high school diploma?
+Does the country require a teaching certification, but your prospective employer doesn’t care that you only have a high school diploma?
 Again, it’s probably a scam.

-The Internet has allowed anyone to become a publisher, including those intending to rip off wannabe ESL teachers, unfortunately.
+The Internet has allowed anyone to become a publisher, including scammers intending to rip off aspiring ESL teachers.

 Using a reputable site, like Go Overseas' teaching job board, increases your chances of finding listings from reputable recruiters and schools.
-Some even have reviews from past teachers, which is generally a good sign of the school's legitimacy.
+Many programs have reviews from past teachers, which is generally a good sign of the school's legitimacy.

-While nothing is fool proof, well known sites often have screening processes that weed out the scam job postings.
-Most also charge schools to post their listings, which deters those only looking to make a buck.
+While nothing is foolproof, well-known job listing sites often have screening processes that weed out the scam job postings.
+Most also charge schools to post their listings, which deters those only looking to make a buck from unsuspecting applicants.

-While some scam artists might get their postings listed, these sites will also take down any jobs that are reported to them as fraudulent.
+Although some scam artists might get their postings listed, these sites will also take down any jobs that are reported to them as fraudulent.
 (If you ever notice a fishy posting on our site, let us know!)

 A common trick scammers will use is posting an ad and using the name of a reputable and well known company or school.
 So, Googling the school name will actually turn up a good amount of (positive) information.

-You can usually spot these guys because of their email -- they'll use the name of the school at gmail rather than the official domain for that organization.
+You can usually spot these guys because of their email -- they'll use the name of the school and add “at gmail” rather than the official domain for that organization.
 For example, instead of using jobs[at]englishschool.com, they'll use englishschool[at]gmail.com.

 Of course, some schools do have gmail or yahoo or qq email addresses.
 These domains are not a red flag in and of themselves, but if the school is well known enough, you'll be able to at least track down their info account on their website and make sure the email address domains match.